Hassett-Tschinkel correspondence: Modality and projective hypersurfaces: -actions on degenerate quadrics

 \section{$\GG_a^n$-actions on degenerate quadrics}

 We return to the settings of Section~\ref{sec1}.
-Given the projectivization $\PP^m$ of a rational $\GG_a^n$-module and a point $x\in\PP^m$, the closure of the orbit $\GG_a^n\cdot x$ is a projective variety with a generically transitive $\GG_a^n$-action.
-Conversely, any normal projective $\GG_a^n$-variety can be equivariantly embedded into the projectivization of a $\GG_a^n$-module \cite[Section~1.2]{VP}.
+Given the projectivization $\PP^m$ of a rational $\GG_a^n$-module and a point $x\in\PP^m$, the closure of the orbit $\GG_a^n\cdot x$ is a projective variety.
+Since the closure is $\GG_a^n$-invariant, it inherits a (generically transitive) $\GG_a^n$-action.
+Conversely, any normal projective $\GG_a^n$-variety can be equivariantly embedded into the projectivization of a rational $\GG_a^n$-module \cite[Section~1.2]{VP}.
 If the action is generically transitive, then one may assume that this is the orbit closure of a cyclic vector.
 Therefore any generically transitive $\GG_a^n$-action on a normal projective variety is determined by a pair $(R,U)$, see Theorem~\ref{T1}.
 This time the correspondence is not bijective, since the orbit closure is not necessarily normal and the equivariant embedding of a projective variety into the projectivization of a $\GG_a^n$-module is not unique.
 For example, the pair $(\KK[x]/(x^{m+1}), \langle x\rangle)$ determines a standard $\GG_a$-action on $\PP^1$ for all $m\ge 1$.

 Let $R$ be a local $(m+1)$-dimensional algebra with a maximal ideal $\mm$ and $U$ be an $n$-dimensional subspace of $\mm$ that generates the algebra $R$.
 A pair $(R,U)$ is called an {\it $H$-pair} if $U$ is a hyperplane in $\mm$, or, equivalently, $m=n+1$.
 Such pairs correspond to generically transitive $\GG_a^n$-actions on hypersurfaces in $\PP^{n+1}$.
 The degree of the hypersurface is called the {\it degree} of the $H$-pair.

 An $H$-pair of degree 2 is called {\it quadratic}.
+In this case we get a generically transitive $\GG_a^n$-action of a projective quadric

+where $q$ is a quadratic form of rank $k+2$ with $1\le k \le n$.
+In this notation the non-degenerate quadric $Q_n\subset\PP^{n+1}$ is $Q(n,n)$; see \cite[Chapter~I, Exercise~5.12]{Ha} for basic geometric properties of projective quadrics.

 \begin{example} Consider the $H$-pair $(R,U)=(\KK[x]/(x^5), \langle x,x^2,x^4\rangle)$.
 Denote by $X_1$, $X_2$ and $X_3$ the images of the elements $x$, $x^2$ and $x^4$ in the algebra $R$.
 We have

 and the $\GG_a^3$-orbit of the line $\langle 1\rangle$ has the form